Top Ad unit 728 × 90

 Reviewed on April 27, 2023.

-March 16, 2023, is the 502 years anniversary of Magellan's arrival in the Philippines.
-Today is also the 502 anniversaries of Christianity in the Philippines when Magellan and Venetian Traveler and Chronicler Antonio Pigafetta arranged the first mass on the island of Limasawa on Easter Sunday, March 31, 1521.
+March 16, 2024, is the 503rd year anniversary of Magellan's arrival in the Philippines.
+Today, is also the 502 years Anniversary of Christianity in the Philippines when Magellan and Venetian Traveler and Chronicler Antonio Pigafetta arranged the first mass on the island of Limasawa on Easter Sunday, March 31, 1521.
 The mass was officiated by Father Pedro Valderrama.
-But before this, the locals or early Filipinos have their own religion, Islam while the others worshipped nature, among others.

 Finally, if you enjoyed reading this story, please LIKE our Facebook Page and SHARE this Blog with your friends.
 Muchas Gracias, Merci, Salamat, Arigato, Xie Xie, Luwid Kayo, Gracie, Thank you.